EmanAlOmar/AlOmarE/_pages/about.md

 ## About

-I am a programming language researcher interested in languages, compilers, functional programming, static and dynamic optimisations and type systems.
+I am a software engineering researcher interested in languages, compilers, functional programming, static and dynamic optimisations and type systems.
 I live in Uppsala with my lovely wife and my 2-year old son, Kai.